 Forget about superfoods or expensive powders!
 Here’s how to make a plant-based diet work if you’re low on money.

-Exclusive Bonus: Download a package of 4 PDFs including a cheat sheet of the very best tips to save money, a sample meal plan for 1 day, printable templates for a weekly meal planner and a weekly grocery list.
+Exclusive Bonus: Download a package of 4 PDFs including the very best tips to save money, a sample meal plan for 1 day, printable templates of a weekly meal planner and a grocery list.

 Restaurant or diner meals are much more expensive compared to self-made ones since you’re paying for the service.
-Eating out should only be a very occasional treat or avoided altogether if you’re on a budget.
+Eating out should only be an occasional treat if you’re on a budget.

 When you prepare your own meals, consider cooking large batches and freeze the leftovers in meal-sized containers.